slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The secret to doing good research is always to be a little underemployed.
 You waste years by not being able to waste hours."
 -- Amos Tversky [1937]*

 > *"Separate the processes of creation from improving.
 You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
 If you do, the editor stops the creator.
 While you invent, don’t select.
 While you sketch, don’t inspect.
 While you write the first draft, don’t reflect.
-At the start, the creator mind must be unleashed from judgement."
+At the start, the creator mind must be unleashed from judgment."
 -- Kevin Kelly [1952]*

 > *"Using creativity to solve problems cannot be taught, and it’s ultimately what free markets pay for." (...)